Let us fight for you. Experience counts—we know what to do, how to do it, and the resources to get it done.

 WHY DO PLACENTAL ABRUPTIONS HAPPEN?

-There are a number of conditions and risk factors that have been linked to placental abruption, including:
+There are several conditions and risk factors linked to placental abruption, including:

 - Preeclampsia or high blood pressure